hermangroup/docs/introduction/how-to-buy.rst

   Registered in Poland, Coinroom has a strong focus on trading against fiat currencies.
 Deposits are available in CHF, CZK, DKK, EUR, GBP, NOK, PLN and USD.
-DASH can be traded against USD, BTC, EUR, PLN and GBP.
+HISTORIA can be traded against USD, BTC, EUR, PLN and GBP.

 CoinSpot